 - Providing enough exercise.
-Gordon Setters need regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by destructive chewing, especially when young.
+Gordon Setters are athletic hunting dogs who need plenty of exercise to vent their energy.
+Otherwise they will become rambunctious and bored, which they usually express by destructive chewing.

 - Providing enough companionship.
 Gordon Setters are devoted to their family and need a great deal of companionship.
 If you leave them alone too much during the day, they may express their unhappiness through destructive chewing and barking.

-- Potentiald dog aggression.
-Many Gordon Setters are fine with other family pets, but some individuals, particularly males, may not be tolerant of other male dogs.
+- Potential dog aggression.
+Many Gordon Setters are fine with other family pets.
+But some individuals are not tolerant of other dogs of the same sex.